 What is mediation?

-Mediation is set forth in the State of Texas Insurance Statutes.
+Mediation is set forth in the different states with varying time lines.
 Mediation is the step between your receiving some compensation for your claim and your filing a lawsuit for additional compensation.
 A mediator (attorney) is appointed by the state within 30 days following the request by the insured.

 The mediator meets with all of the parties named in the insurance policy, your public adjuster, and a representative from your insurance company.
 The mediator is trained to move both sides to agree on an amount, thus avoiding lawsuits that could result in jury trials that could clog up the courts.
 Mediation meetings generally take less than an hour.
 Mediation is not binding unless all parties agree.